AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### How can I debug and troubleshoot errors effectively?

 Refer to the [error handling guide](../../concepts/error-handling.md) provided with the SDK documentation.
 It includes detailed information on understanding exceptions, accessing error metadata, and best practices for handling different types of errors.

+## Embed SDK access

+### Can I still use the SDK for personal or experimental projects?

+Access is currently focused on use cases with clear business or user impact.
+We strongly recommend validating your use case through the [request process](https://www.adobe.com/go/embed-access) before starting any integration.

+### What happens to existing integrations?

+Approved integrations will remain active until December 2027.
+After that, they'll need to go through the new business approval process.

+### How do I request access?

+Use [this form](https://www.adobe.com/go/embed-access) to submit your use case.
+Our team will review and follow up.

+### What criteria are used to evaluate access requests?

+We prioritize use cases that demonstrate clear business impact, meaningful user engagement, and strong alignment with Adobe Express goals.
+Ideal candidates often include enterprise or strategic partner integrations, a well-defined user base, and clear plans to implement the SDK effectively.

+### Who can I contact for help?

+If you have any questions about the process, please contact [ccintrev@adobe.com](mailto:ccintrev@adobe.com).